DSpace/RestContract/workspaceitem-data-access.md

 ```json
   "private": false,
 ```
+ For access configurations that do not allow the user to specify the visibility of the item, attempts to change the private flag result in a response with 422 status from the server.

 #### Access Condition
 You can replace an existent access condition with a new one or update some settings of an existent access condition using the replace operation.
 The new settings must be valid for the selected access condition (name) according to the [submissionaccesses configuration endpoint](submissionaccesses.md).